eformat/s2i-jetty-js/README.md

 # Creating a basic S2I builder image
 Using this is a guide: https://blog.openshift.com/create-s2i-builder-image/

+## Cheat sheet

+install S2I command line tools check out the repo

+Login to docker registry (minishift) docker login -u developer -p $(oc whoami -t) $(minishift openshift registry)

+in the root folder of the project run make

+Then tag image (if using minishift use this) docker tag jetty/base-jdk:8 $(minishift openshift registry)/openshift/jetty-jdk8:latest

+Push image to openshift namespace in registry docker push $(minishift openshift registry)/openshift/jetty-jdk8:latest

+The image should now be available in the stream.

+Run the following template: s

 ## Getting started

 ### Files and Directories